tobob/just-walking/content/blog/20191009/index.md

 ### Travel agency

 Yes, we thought that we will be searching for one after arrive.
 But 2 weeks before the flight we decided to book already someone.
 And I think that this is a good idea.
 Because in most cases such as travel agency book hotels and take care of transportation from the airport.
 We were searching for such agency on TripAdvisor and GoogleMaps.
 After email communication and compartment of some offers, we decide to take an offer from [Step to Kili](http://www.steptokili.com/).
 It was a very good choice.
+They offer 7 day Lemosho Route trip, and we agree.

 ### Tacking